Analysis | Timeline: How Trump picked the rioters over his vice president

 He mentions Pence multiple times.

 12:05 p.m.
-During his speech, Trump mentions John Eastman, one of the lawyers who’d insisted Pence could reject the electoral votes.
+During his speech, Trump mentions John Eastman, one of the lawyers who’d insisted that Pence could reject the electoral votes.

-“John is one of the most brilliant lawyers in the country, and he looked at this and he said, ‘What an absolute disgrace that this can be happening to our Constitution,’” Trump said.
+“John is one of the most brilliant lawyers in the country, and he looked at this and he said, ‘What an absolute disgrace that this can be happening to our Constitution,’ ” Trump said.
 “And he looked at Mike Pence, and I hope Mike is going to do the right thing, I hope so, I hope so.
 Because if Mike Pence does the right thing, we win the election.”

 All Pence had to do, Trump said, citing Eastman, was “send it back to the states to recertify and we become president and you are the happiest people.”